-Jenny Andrea Buitrago Carranza - Inter-American Court of Human Rights
+Jenny Andrea Buitrago Carranza - Inter-American Court of Human Rights (2017-2018)

-Jenny Andrea Buitrago Carranza (BCL/LLB 2016) also holds a Master in Public Administration (with concentration in Global Governance) from Queen’s University and an Honours in Political Science from Bishop’s University.
+Jenny Andrea Buitrago Carranza (BCL/LLB 2016) also holds a Master in Public Administration (with a concentration in Global Governance) from Queen’s University and an Honours in Political Science from Bishop’s University.
 Originally from Colombia, Andrea decided to study law with the desire to one day be able to contribute to the protection and advancement of human rights locally and abroad.